Wednesday, March 13th, 2013

 Although the WSJ article focused on the K’Nex toy business, it also gave a well deserved shout-out to the custom molding Rodon side of the business.
 When the U.S. economy cratered in 2008, demand for the company’s products fell sharply, and there was not enough work for the workers.
 Wanting to avoid major layoffs, the Glickman family, which owns both K’Nex and Rodon, decided to move production back to Pennsylvania.

-They were confident Rodon’s well developed, highly automated plastics production technologies would result in competitive costs, despite higher U.S. labor costs for needed manual assembly.
+They were confident Rodon’s well developed, highly automated plastics production technologies would result in competitive costs, despite higher buy cheap generic viagra U.S. labor costs for needed manual assembly.
 Further, to lower that assembly cost certain toys were modified.
 For example, roller-coaster tracks that were put together in China with hand-inserted pins, were redesigned to snap together.

 Added to its plastics manufacturing expertise that could enable competition with China, Rodon had another major, though intangible, resource.
 Let’s call it Attitude, with a capital A. The Journal article says Rodon’s slogan is “Cheaper than China.”
 But it’s not just a slogan, it’s an attitude.